Science Rendezvous

 Pacific Museum of Earth

-Earth Science Building, 2207 Main Mall
+Earth Sciences Building, 2207 Main Mall

 All ages

-Earth Science Building, 2207 Main Mall
+Earth Sciences Building, 2207 Main Mall

+Demonstrations include a Geiger counter and active radiation sour materials, and microwave plasma.
 See a superconductor levitating over a magnetic track after being cooled to a low temperature using liquid nitrogen.

 Ages: High school students, but younger students may enjoy watching too.